 Last year I remember after finishing Mt Sturgeon I felt exhausted.
 This year I was feeling great.

 I only have to look at the photo that Tom took to see that I look comfortable and more importantly happy.

 The next challenge was the Piccaninny.

-Passing the aid stating, the climb up to the Piccaninny is a lot smoother since they upgraded the track.
+Passing the aid station, the climb up to the Piccaninny is a lot smoother since they upgraded the track.
 A combination of fast hiking and slow walking to help preserve energy and I made it to the top with a smile on my dial.

 While all the hard work with mountain climbing was done, the race wasn’t over.
-With 10km left to run I knew I would still be out there for another hour at least.
+With 10km left to run, I knew I would still be out there for another hour at least.